-I am at a point in what is now my 2017 North Carolina State Fair project that I have a lot of messy pieces.
+I am at a point in what is now my 2017 North Carolina State Fair project that I have a lot of messy pieces and a lot of gaps.

 A whole lot.